Usage Guide¶

 Temporarily disable snapshot checking:

-Use this when: - Refactoring multiple files at once - Regenerating the baseline - Testing different thresholds
+- Refactoring multiple files at once

 Snapshot File Format¶